sr-gi/bitcoin_tools/README.md

 If you find this repository useful, show us some love, give us a star!

-Small Bitcoin donations to the following address are also wellcome:
+Small Bitcoin donations to the following address are also welcome:

 [1srgihPwqtNkY3MWDNu6sxgCFcmp5Ne8n](https://blockchain.info/address/1srgihPwqtNkY3MWDNu6sxgCFcmp5Ne8n)